Go Back Email Link

 560 grams (19.8 oz) plain flour, 2 teaspoons baking powder, 1 teaspoon salt, 1½ teaspoon ground cinnamon, 1½ teaspoon ground ginger, 1½ teaspoon ground nutmeg, 1 teaspoon ground cloves

 • In a large bowl, add the butter, sugar and vanilla extract.
-Beat with an electric hand mixer or stand mixer for 3-4 minutes, until pale and fluffy.
+Beat with an electric hand mixer or stand mixer for 3–4 minutes, until pale and fluffy.
+Scrape down the sides of the bowl once or twice so everything mixes evenly.

 250 grams (8.8 oz) butter, softened, 200 grams (7.1 oz) sugar, 1 teaspoon vanilla extract